Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ServiceBus.Usage.md

 ## DESCRIPTION

 Billing starts for a Standard or Premium Service Bus namespace after it is provisioned.
-To to recieve messages you must first create at least one queue or topic.
+To to receive messages you must first create at least one queue or topic.
 Namespaces without any queues or topics are considered unused.

 ## RECOMMENDATION